Playful-Interactive-Environments/SpaceHuddle/README.md

 ### Installation
 1. Adjust the properties in the `frontend/.env` file
+2. Download and install Node `https://nodejs.org/en/download/`.
+Use a Node version that is lower or equal to 14
-2. Install dependencies with: `npm install`
+3. Install dependencies with: `npm install`

 #### Compiles and hot-reloads for development
 You can use either `npm start` or `npm run serve`.